 Top of the page

-Sometimes a sac forms on the surface of a woman's ovary.
-When the sac swells up with fluid, it forms a cyst.
+An ovarian cyst is a sac that forms on the ovary and swells up with fluid.
 If the cyst bleeds, it is called a hemorrhagic (say "heh-muh-RA-jick") ovarian cyst.
-If the cyst breaks open, blood and fluid spill out into the lower belly and pelvis.
+If a hemorrhagic cyst breaks open, it can release blood and fluid into the lower belly and pelvis.

 You may not have symptoms from the cyst.
 But if it is large, or if it twists or breaks open, you may have pain or other problems.
 You may feel pain from the cyst or have symptoms from losing blood.